Albert Bierstadt, Farallon Islands (1872)

 A self-directed enjoyment of nature seems to me to be something forced.
 More naturally, as well as more properly, we take a self-forgetful pleasure in the sheer alien pointless independent existence of animals, birds, stones and trees.

 By detaching from our egoistic concerns, we observe reality more clearly and create space for true connection.
-Murdoch famously articulates this idea in a passage from her one of her early novels, The Bell (published in 1958):
+Murdoch famously articulates this idea in a passage from her one of her early essays, The Sublime and the Good (later published in the collection, Existentialists And Mystics: Writings on Philosophy and Literature):

 Love is the extremely difficult realization that something other than oneself is real.
 Love, and so art and morals, is the discovery of reality.